Alonso-del-Arte/currency-demo/README.md

 other free API, which will probably be very limited in the number of currencies it supports and how many requests can be made per hour.

+As of March 2025, I've decided to go with ExchangeRate-API from AYR Tech.
+It seems to be better documented than Manny's API, but the JSON responses require more work parsing and caching.
+Go to [ExchangeRate-API.com](https://www.exchangerate-api.com) for information on the price tiers and documentation on how to use the API.

 ## Notes about internationalization

 Although I have not made a conscious effort to internationalize this repository,